observablehq/framework/docs/layout/themes/index.md

 ## Variants

-The following themes compose with the color themes.
+The following themes are composed with color themes.

 The `alt` theme swaps the page and card background colors.